HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](finaldoorarea.jpg)
 (This is the final door.)

+I kept encountering problems using the magnet method.
+The door's hinges was not exactly perfect and caused the magnet not remain attached to the magnet underneath the platform.
+I alos had problems with the magnet detacthing and the srvo falling off.
+After trying countless different glues, moving the hinges, adding a flat support on the back of the door and even creating a custom plastic attachment for the servo that held the magnet, I had to decide to move on from the magnet idea.
+Although I was quite invested in the magnets, I was not progressing so I had to try a different method.
+I then tried attaching the servo arm to the back of the door so that it pushed the door open and close.
+I also had to add a wire hook that allowed he arm to move as when it opened the door the arm had to have the ability to move.
 Finally I was able to get it working smoothly with the touch sensors and I am very happy with this interaction.
 More information on this process can be found in the 'touch sensor testing' section.